Carol Severance: Life

 Carol Severance was a Hawaii-based Science Fiction and Fantasy writer known for her strong female characters.
 As an artist she had a special interest in Pacific Island peoples and their environments.
-In high school she held the Amateur Rocketry Association’s High Altitude Record.
+In high school she held the Amateur Rocketry Association's High Altitude Record.
 After growing up in Denver and earning an art degree, she served with the Peace Corps on remote atolls in Micronesia and traveled interisland on traditional sailing canoes.
 She found that her oil paints were too dull to capture the vivid colors of the reefs and lagoons, so she began “painting with words” by keeping a detailed journal of people and cultural events.
-She later assisted with anthropological field work in Micronesia, and went on to earn an M.A. in Journalism at the University of South Carolina.
+She later assisted with anthropological field work in Micronesia, and went on to earn an M.A. in journalism at the University of South Carolina.
 She was a news editor and feature writer and did many feature stories for the Hawaii Tribune Herald.
-She graduated from the 1984 Clarion West Science Fiction Writer’s Workshop.
+She graduated from the 1984 Clarion West Science Fiction Writer's Workshop.
 Carol wrote short stories, a prize-winning play and published four novels.
 Reefsong won the 1992 Compton Crook Award for the Best First Novel in the Field.
 The Island Warrior Series; Demon Drums, Storm Caller, and Sorcerous Sea are based partly on Pacific Island folklore, environments, and the conflict between good and evil.
 All her novels are available through Open Road Media.

 Severance was born in Ohio and grew up in Denver, Colorado.
-She served with the Peace Corps from 1966-1968 and later assisted in anthropological fieldwork in the remote coral atolls of Chuuk, Micronesia.
+She served with the Peace Corps from 1966 to 1968 and later assisted in anthropological fieldwork in the remote coral atolls of Chuuk, Micronesia.
 She lived in Hilo, Hawaii with her husband, former Peace Corps volunteer Craig J. Severance.